 CDEM832 – Active Assailant Awareness

-The All-Hazards Incident Management Team (AHIMT) Academy will bring together Emergency Management professionals from across Canada representing the public and private sectors to engage in a week-long training event.
+In October 2021, the All-Hazards Incident Management Team (AHIMT) Academy will bring together Emergency Management professionals from across Canada representing the public and private sectors to engage in a week-long training event.

 Learn more about AHIMT Academy

 Enhance whole-of-society collaboration and governance to strengthen resilience

 Improve disaster risk understanding and awareness to inform decision making

 Improve Disaster Prevention and Mitigation

 Increase and enhance whole-of-society disaster prevention and mitigation activities to reduce the impacts of disaster events

 Enhance preparedness activities to allow for a better response, increased capacity, and improved coordination